Wolf3s/xbmc4xbox-python/python/Doc/library/re.rst

 string notation.

-It is important to note that most regular expression operations are available as module-level functions and :class:`RegexObject` methods.
+It is important to note that most regular expression operations are available as module-level functions and methods on
+:ref:`compiled regular expressions <re-objects>`.
 The functions are shortcuts that don't require you to compile a regex object first, but miss some fine-tuning parameters.

 .. seealso::

-   The third-party `regex <https://pypi.org/project/regex/>`_ module, which has an API compatible with the standard library :mod:`re` module, but offers additional functionality and a more thorough Unicode support.
+   Mastering Regular Expressions
+      Book on regular expressions by Jeffrey Friedl, published by O'Reilly.
+The second edition of the book no longer covers Python at all, but the first edition covered writing good regular expression patterns in great detail.

 .. _re-syntax: